thoughtafter/omniauth-onetime/README.md

 handle password resets in a way that verifies a person's identity manually and likely in person and with identification.
-Since most websites are probably not willing to take that step (though financial institutions should be at the very least considering it) then then emailed one-time passwords is just as secure as any website employing an automated email password reset system.
+Since most websites are probably not willing to take that step (though financial institutions should be at the very least considering it) then emailed one-time passwords are just as secure as any website employing an automated email password reset system.
 * Users must divulge an email account under their control to sign in.
 This does not seem like a huge hurdle.
 If people are concerned with their privacy they would likely have to create an anonymous/pseudonymous email for use with these systems.
+Many websites require divulging an email even with a traditional password system.
 * Password emails can potentially create a log of usage.
-The existence of the email cannot prove a user signed in, especially since such emails can be triggered by anyone.
+The existence of the email cannot prove a user signed in or was trying to sign in since such emails can be triggered by anyone.
 However, this is still a notable difference from traditional systems.
 * Relies on external email systems to deliver passwords.
 Any downtime in either the email service used by the system or that used by the user will disrupt the